Monthly Archives: June 2008

 In Evanston, Illinois, it was a merchants’ association that inaugurated the Stamp Scrip.
 They inscribed it with a new word: “Eirma.”
 This is composed of the initials of the organization name: “Evanston Independent Retail Merchants Association.”
 In this long title, the word “Independent” expresses the motive for the scrip; for what the merchants meant to be independent of was the shopping in Chicago instead of Evanston and at the chain stores which had invaded their territory.
 They thought they could, by an appeal to town loyalty, prevent the scrip from circulating among their rivals.
 Accordingly, after getting a sufficient number of consents, they printed $5000 worth of “Eirma” and “sold” it to the members according to their respective requirements – for paying their employees and dealing with one another.
 In other words, the local members put up a guaranty fund of $5000 which was held in escrow by a bank.
 Fifty stamps, at 2 cents, retired the scrip, which was to he redeemed by the “Eirma” organization.
 In this instance the banks in general did not cooperate.
 The bankers’ motive of loyalty to a municipal enterprise was lacking.
 Neither did the town offer to receive the scrip for tax payments.
 Nevertheless the town lent its moral support, as the result of a very ingenious bid which was made by the Eirma organization.
 It so happened that the town’s own finances were in such poor shape that it had been obliged to defray some of its expenses by means of “tax anticipation warrants,” later redeemable by the town in cash.
 So the Eirma organization agreed to buy these warrants with the cash proceeds of the stamps as fast as these should be sold.(1) Thus, when the redemption date should arrive, for the Eirma the redemption would have to be effected with the initial guarantee fund, not with the proceeds of the stamps.
 This would leave the tax anticipation warrants still in the Eirma treasury for distribution to the members according to their purchases of stamps.
 The net result, therefore, of the Eirma dollars amounted to a purchase on the instalment plan of tax-anticipation-warrants, by the members of the Eirma Association.
 But in Evanston there crops out the first unfortunate result of copying the Hawarden precedent (of making the stamps affixable, not at set intervals, but with each transaction).
 Evanston is a larger place than Hawarden, so that it is not so easy in Evanston to detect the small disloyalties of the citizens.
 Accordingly the chain stores made a flank attack on the local merchants by agreeing with their patrons to receive the scrip, without stamps, provided the patrons would receive them back without stamps.
 Therefore, at last advices, the stamps were not selling as they should.
 The Eirma organization now concedes the superiority of dated scrip, and would like to pass the whole enterprise over to the municipality.

-It would be interesting, but I’m not quite able to yet, build the ties between these schemes at things like gift cards, airline miles, and coupons.
-Some intend to increase and some to decrease the transaction rates.
+It would be interesting, but I’m not quite able to yet, build the ties between these schemes modern private currency systems, i.e. things like gift cards, airline miles, and coupons.
+Some have the goal of increasing transaction rates, and some hope to decrease it.
 Clearly airline miles and gift card issuers are happy if the transactions never happen.
 Coupons, like the one I got from Paypal/Ebay for a 10% discount (CPPJUNE0810P good only for 7 days), are intended to increase the rate.
-These effects are, I think, disjoint from the localization/loyalty goals of such micro-currency schemes.
-But really, could you create a internet payment system along these lines?
+These effects are disjoint from the localization/loyalty goals of such micro-currency schemes.
+Could you create a Internet payment system along these lines?
 Now that would be quite a hack!
 See also vendor selling old scrip notes, and a nod to John.

 Enthusiasm for Prizes